I’m Sally Mayor and I set up WordNerd in 2011 to provide copywriting for small local businesses.

 For several years I taught marketers and small-business owners about blogging, and I’m very excited to be running a new workshop on applying behavioural insights to copywriting in London in February.

 I’m most proud of the amazing feedback I get and having lots of happy clients.

-Here are some of my other biggest achievements:
+Here are some of my other greatest achievements:

-If you’d like to talk about a copywriting project please get in touch.
+If you’d like to talk to me about working together please get in touch.